nenadmarkus/p/lipschitz-continuity-and-sphere-tracing/index.md

 	M\cdot( \vert g(x) - g(y)\vert + \vert f(x) - f(y)\vert )
 $$

-3. A continuous and differentiable function $$f$$ is Lipschitz if and only if its derivative $$f'$$ is bounded.
+3. A continuous and differentiable function $`f`$ is Lipschitz if and only if its derivative $`f'`$ is bounded.
-To prove the first implication, we assume that $$f$$ is Lipschitz continuos and work with the definition of the derivative:
+To prove the first implication, we assume that $`f`$ is Lipschitz continuos and work with the definition of the derivative:

 $$
 	\vert f'(x)\vert=